 Students who are applying to UT Austin and get offered CAP can select UTSA as their participating university when selection opens up on the student’s UT Austin MyStatus page.
-Students who choose UTSA will start UTSA in either the second summer 5-week term (which starts July 6) or the second summer 4-week term (which starts on July 12).
+Students who choose UTSA will start UTSA in the second summer 5-week term, which starts July 6.
 Please note that UT Austin will only accept approved courses taken at UTSA.

 Eligibility to Choose UTSA